Double Outlet Right Ventricle and a Taussig Bing Heart

-The Children’s Heart Center at Children’s Memorial Hermann Hospital has extensive experience treating infants, children, and adults from across the world who have DORV.
+The Children’s Heart Institute at Children’s Memorial Hermann Hospital has extensive experience treating infants, children, and adults from across the world who have DORV.
 Treatment is individualized to the patient ’s specific anatomy, age, size and other associated cardiac conditions.

 Our Innovative Approach to DORV